davidcole1340/Team30_Recap/source.md

 - Voltage and Current within 1%
 - Power within 5%
   - Not as accurate as we would have liked
-]
+  - Likely due to the inefficiencies in the ADC interrupt ]
   </div>
   <div class="row-right">